Joruno-w/pvs/README.md

 [![NPM version](https://img.shields.io/badge/npm-v1.0.0-red)](https://www.npmjs.com/package/pkg-name)

-## Condition
+## prerequisite
-- b2c_public_components Need to be in the same directory as other projects
+1. b2c_public_components Need to be in the same directory as other projects
-- need to create branches in beetle and working directory
+2. need to create branches in beetle and working directory

 ## License